There are a whole host of different dances out there, find the ones that you like. Learn them all and you can make up your own!

 - Quickstep, this dance comes out of the Charleston and ragtime era.
 It’s a fun and energetic dance that is characterized by it’s fast footwork and movement around the floor.

-- Rumba is Cuban in origin and is often referred to as the "dance of love".
+- Rumba is Cuban in origin.
+The dance performed in Ballrooms today bears little resemblance to it's predecessor being now more equated to a slow dance.
+It is often referred to as the "dance of love".
 Sultry and romantic, the music is a mix of African and Latin rhythms.

 - Swing is a broad category that includes Jive, Jitterbug, Lindy Hop, and Shag, among others.
 Swing is fun, fast, and energetic, and has recently enjoyed a huge revival.